AndrewSav/adventofcode2021-golang/readme.md

 - Input is never validated, it is assumed to be correct
 - Tested on PC (intel i9) and Raspberry Pi
 - On the test PC each puzzle did not take more then 100 milliseconds to run
 - Downloaded puzzle texts is in the [puzzle](puzzles) folder.
-It is not always entirely accurate as [godown](https://github.com/mattn/godown) occasionaly makes a mistake.
+It is not always entirely accurate as [godown](https://github.com/mattn/godown) occasionally makes a mistake.